coolaj86/node-localStorage/README.md

     localStorage.clear();
     0 === localStorage.length;

-TODO / Bugs
+Notes
 ---

-  * Does not persist.
+  * db is read in synchronously
-    * could use `fs.readFileSync` at load and an occasional `fs.writeFile` to write-out localStorage.json
+  * No callback when db is saved
-  * Doesn't not emit `Storage` events
+  * Doesn't not emit `Storage` events (not sure how to do)